Now is the Time to Develop Good Financial Habits at Park Community

 This account works much like a Roth IRA and is designed specifically to allow individuals to plan for their child’s education.
 This account offers two important tax advantages: tax-free distributions and tax-free earnings.

-Apply today to win a $2,000 Scholarship from Park Community.
-Each year, we select one outstanding High School senior to receive the scholarship based on:
+Each year, we select 1 outstanding High School senior to receive the Park Community Scholarship based on:

 - Academic Achievements